udayvunnam/xng-breadcrumb/README.md

 <xng-breadcrumb></xng-breadcrumb>
 ```

-4. (Optional) Use BreadcrumbService, if you want to alter breadcrumbs behavior(visibility, label, etc) dynamically.
+4. (Optional) Use BreadcrumbService, if you want to change breadcrumbs behavior(visibility, label, etc) dynamically.

 ```javascript
 import { BreadcrumbService } from 'xng-breadcrumb';